With summer ending in Phoenix, now is a good time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can clean it by pouring watered-down bleach through the tube to flush the line.
+Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s moldy, you can clean it by flowing diluted bleach through the tube to sanitize the line.
 Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Dial One Mears Air Conditioning & Heating Inc can make your system more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to schedule your routine service!
+Annual air conditioner maintenance from Dial One Mears Air Conditioning & Heating Inc can make your unit more efficient and help it last longer.
+We also have practical service agreements, so you won’t forget to plan your routine service!